 - Showerheads: Much like toilets, we use showers on a regular, if not daily, basis.
 Which means the parts start to wear down and you are likely to find leaks.
 We’ve already talked about how low pressure could be the sign of a leak (as well as a clogged showerhead), so it makes sense this would be one of the first places to look if you think you have a problem.

 - Appliances: Through everyday use, appliances can shift slightly from their original position, which can loosen valves and pipes and lead to leaks.
 Check them regularly to make sure all the attachments are secure.

 Water leaks can happen inside or outside the home.
 We’ve already looked at where to look for leaks inside, but what about outside – where do you start?

-How to detect a water leak outside
+How to detect a water leak outside or in the garden

 If you can’t find any visible signs of a water leak inside your home, you can determine if it’s inside but hidden (underground, for example) or outside by checking your water meter.
 First, turn off the stop tap so that no water is going into your house; you can check it’s off by running a tap till no water comes out.

 Once you’d done this check the meter to see if the dial is still moving, if it is, then the leak is on the supply line outside your home.
 If it isn’t, then the leak will be inside, either on an internal pipe or through your appliances.

 When you’ve determined that the leak is outside, start looking for signs.
 If your meter is installed in your garden, this might include seeing if there are muddy patches around the pipe or if the grass seems to be growing better than in other parts of your lawn.